-An educational institution may appeal against refusal to accredit; an appeal may include a request for re-consideration of the report of the Evaluation Team.
+An educational institution may appeal against refusal to accredit; an appeal may include a request for re-consideration of Evaluation Team report.

 An appeal involving requests for re-consideration must be made in writing to the NBA within 30 days after receiving notification of refusal to accredit.
 The appeal should be accompanied by relevant supporting evidence to contradict the findings of the accreditation team and recommendations of the EAC to substantiate the claim.